Az-Dan/portfolio-2022/README.md

 # portfolio-2022

+*CSUY1134* (2022-present): Assorted samples of my work in the NYU Tandon class CS-UY-1134: Data Structures and Algorithms.

 *MarkusBot* (2022-present): A Discord bot (dubbed Markus, after a particular tabletop character I wrote), assembled so as to 'trim the fat' in terms of features of provide only necessary functions (music, dice rolling, etc.) for a private server I moderate.
 Credit to [Adrian Clayton](https://github.com/KKITAANIK) and [TannerGabriel](https://github.com/TannerGabriel/) for the original code(s), and a very special thanks to [Pebblehost](https://pebblehost.com/) for compiling/hosting it all.

 *equation.py* (2021-present): My (work-in-progress) revamp to my old RPG damage calculator, emulating the damage system in the [Persona](https://en.wikipedia.org/wiki/Persona_(series))/[Shin Megami Tensei](https://en.wikipedia.org/wiki/Megami_Tensei) video game series.
 The final product will recognize inputted moves by name ('[Agidyne](https://megamitensei.fandom.com/wiki/Agidyne)' = strong fire attack, '[Mabufu](https://megamitensei.fandom.com/wiki/Mabufu)' = weak AoE ice attack, etc.), without manual inputs as with the old equation.